 The OpenStreetMap feature layers are now in beta release.
 We will stay in beta for a few months while we publish additional feature layers and regions of the OSM data to ArcGIS Online.
 The feature layers currently support visualization and analysis using ArcGIS Online analysis tools.
 We intend to support extract of local areas of data for these layers, but have not yet enabled that capability.

-Update: Several new feature layers for Africa and Central America have now been published and are available in the OpenStreetMap Layers (Beta) group.
+Update: Several new feature layers for Africa, Central America, and Australia and Oceania have now been published and are available in the OpenStreetMap Layers (Beta) group.
 You can use the group categories to filter the content to just see layers for these existing region and soon other regions.

 During the beta period, we invite you to explore the layers and test in your maps and apps.
 If you want to create a more focused layer (e.g. schools or hospitals), you can copy a layer in the ArcGIS Online map viewer and create a filtered view.
 We will publish additional blog articles that demonstrate various ways in which the OSM feature layers can be used.